 About this Course

-In this first course, students build foundation knowledge, core development skills, and practices needed to develop programs for embedded and real-time systems.
-Code examples are provided during instruction with the goal of developing complete a bare-metal program by the student at the end of the course.
-Students will gain hands-on experience in debugging techniques and embedded debugging techniques using a hardware JTAG based debug interface as well as leveraging and utilizing open source embedded development tools used throughout the certificate program.
+In the first course, you'll build foundational knowledge, core development skills and the practices needed to develop programs for embedded and real-time systems.
+We'll provide code examples during instruction with the goal of helping you develop a complete bare-metal program by the end of the course.
+You'll gain hands-on experience in debugging techniques and embedded debugging techniques using a hardware JTAG-based debug interface as well as by leveraging and utilizing open-source embedded development tools.
 The language for the course is C and ARM assembly.

-- Introduction to computer architecture and hardware concepts from a software perspective
+- Introductory computer architecture and hardware concepts from a software perspective

 - Number systems, computer math and Boolean algebra

 - How to work with memory access, ports, I/O, peripherals, and timers and clocks

 - ARM assembly essentials

 - How to use the integrated development environment (IDE) for embedded systems

 - How software interacts with hardware using registers and I/O

 - What interrupts are and why they’re used and how to write and debug interrupt service routines